iogf/mnem/README.md

 **Display a note monthly**

-    mnem -a 'Title
-    It is a message.
+    mnem -a 'Title It is a message.' -m
-    ' -m

 The above command will assume days=current, years=current, minutes=current.
 So, the message above will be displayed every month in the same time of the day